vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 * Your default.htm page will be displayed in a browser.
 * Note the localhost port number for the page.
 You will need this information to interact with your bot.

 Get stuck?
 You can find the solution for the lab up until this point under [resources/code/FinishedPictureBot-Part0](./resources/code/FinishedPictureBot-Part0).
+The readme file within the solution (once you open it) will tell you what keys you need to add in order to run the solution.

 #### Using the Bot Framework Emulator
 To interact with your bot: